Grismar/py7za/README.md

 ```
 This function would find a bunch of files and create zip files for each in another location, with 4 copies of 7za running at any time, until it's done.

-Note: 7za supports multicore compression when compressing multiple files into a single archive.
+Note: 7za itself supports multicore compression when compressing multiple files into a single archive.
 So if you're compressing many files into a few archives, it may not be optimal to create a pool with as many tasks as you have cores.

 ### Command line py7za-box

-To quickly replace every .csv file in a folder and all its sub-folders with a zip-file containing that .csv:
+To quickly replace every .csv file in a folder and in all its sub-folders with a zip-file containing that .csv:
 ```commandline
 py7za-box **/*.csv
 ```